divnix/digga/doc/start/index.md

 git commit -m init
 ```

-This will place you in a new folder named `bud` with git initialized, and a
+This will place you in a new folder named `devos` with git initialized, and a
 nix-shell that provides all the dependencies, including the unstable nix
 version required.